Self-Employed Retirement Plans Columbus, GA

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: SEP IRAs is a retirement plan that allows entrepreneurs to contribute a percentage of their net earnings.
-Contributions must come from an employer, so, as a self-employed individual, you (the employee) would not be able to contribute more than the 25% you (the employer) have designated.
-If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
-You may choose to contribute a fixed dollar figure or a percentage of wages to employee accounts.
-A SEP IRA is a good option for businesses that experience periods of inconsistent earnings.
-In contrast to some alternatives, SEP IRAs lack expensive setup or ongoing fees.
+Plan Overview: The Simplified Employee Pension IRA serves as a retirement savings option that allows self-employed individuals to save a percentage of their net business profits.
+Contributions are strictly employer contributions an employer, so, as a sole proprietor, you (the employee) would not be able to contribute more than the 25% you (the employer) allocate.
+If you have employees, you must contribute the same amount for them as you do for yourself.
+It's your choice whether to contribute a flat-dollar amount or a percentage of wages to employee accounts.
+This type of plan may be ideal for businesses that experience cycles of high revenue and low revenue.
+In contrast to some alternatives, SEP IRAs don’t have expensive setup or ongoing fees.

 Contribution Limits: Contribution limits for employees in a SEP IRA are the lesser of: